avinashkumar3497/aem-wknd/README.md

+# Important
+- Install this project only with a AEMAACS SDK.
+It won't work properly with the AMS quickstart.
+- Install **complete content.zip** package through Package manager so that all functionalities works properly.

 # Sample AEM project template

 This is a project template for AEM-based applications.
 It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.